Internship Program

 Steps for Undertaking an Internship for HIST 398 credit:

-- Once an internship has been obtained, complete the Undergraduate Internship Contract between the student and the sponsoring institution.
-Be sure to include the contact information of the person who will supervise the internship.
+- Complete the Undergraduate Internship Contract between the student and the sponsoring institution.
+Be sure to include contact information of the person who will supervise the internship.
 Both the student and the supervisor need to sign the contract.

 - Get to work!
 Interns should plan on committing 5 hours a week to the institution; should write a weekly blog post (1–2 paragraphs) documenting her or his experience.
 Describe the history and work of the institution, the tasks undertaken, and problems encountered and how they are being solved.
 Students should be in touch with the History Department Internship Coordinator in the event that any issues arise.

-- At the end of the semester, interns will submit a final paper (1000 words) reflecting on her or his experience.
+- At the end of the semester, interns will submit a final short paper (1000 words) reflecting on her or his experience.
 The supervisor from the internship organizationwill submit the Intern Evaluation directly to the History Department Internship Coordinator.
-The final grade is based on blogging (40%), supervisor's evaluation (40%), and the final reflection paper (20%).
+The final grade is based on blogging (40%), supervisor's evaluation (40%), and the final short reflection paper (20%).

 Forms